HannahTAMU/ANYL-605-Pre-Capstone-Project/README.md

 ## 2b.
 Can a specific characteristic of a diamond may have a negative impact on consumers’ willingness to play?

+Yes.
+Certain characteristics of a diamond can have a negative impact on consumers' willingness to pay.
+Some have stronger and weaker impacts.

+* Dimensions (mm)
+  * Length mm (-1023.26)
+    * Moderate negative influence on price.
+Excessive length is negatively associated with price.
+  * Depth mm (-2102.15)
+    * Strong negative influnce on price.
+    * As depth increases by one unit, price will decrease by 2102.15

+Other variables have negative impact on a customer's willingness to pay however it is very slight.
+* table (-25.64)
+* Country of origin (base = Brazil)
+  * Cuba (-29.11)
+  * Sweden (-1.35)
+* Promotion (base = No)
+  * Yes (-6.97)

 ## 2c.
 Should they change geographical sourcing decisions?